 followed (Dickel 1988, 1991; Orth 1989; Schneider-Wendling 1997;

 Sandner 2003), including a first detailed analysis of the extant

 patient records (Teich/Tucholski 1992), which got its start when the

 memorial site Hadamar sought to include information about children at

 Eichberg for its permanent exhibit "Transferred to Hadamar" (1991) and

-covered the topic in its travelling exhibit "'Euthanasia' in Hadamar:
+covered the topic in its traveling exhibit "'Euthanasia' in Hadamar:

 The National Socialist Politics of Extermination in Facilities in

 Hesse," which expressly covers the murder of children at Eichberg as

 On the premises, a memorial cross was erected in the cemetery in 1985